 The clairvoyant perception of this class of European"astrologers " has produced many accurate readings through the centuries.
 But it is important to understand that these intuitive readers were not practicing astronomically-based astrology.

-When tropical astrologers try to use their body of rules to predict future events, their predictions nearly always fail (because their calculations are incorrect).
-And of course tropical astrology's failed predictions are a leading cause of the present western" science" taboo against astrology in any form.
+When tropical astrologers try to use their body of rules to predict future events, their predictions nearly always fail, because the calculations of that tradition are incorrect.
+Tropical astrology's history of failed predictions os a leading cause of the present western cultural-scientific taboo against astrology in any form.

-Yet the European tradition did not die out, even when educated people came to associate it with gullible ignorance and charlatanism.
-The reason for its survival IMO is the presence of so many gifted clairvoyants, posing as tropical"astrologers ".
+It is interesting that the European tradition did not die out, even when educated people came to associate it with gullible ignorance and charlatanism.

 In these early centuries of Dwapara yuga with its huge emphasis on reasoning and positivistic materialism , the completely irrational gifts of clairvoyance and clairaudience are held in even lower esteem than the rational-looking" charts " of Ptolemaic astrology!